pavbubnov/spring-cloud-microservices/readme.md

 Java Spring Cloud application for making transfers, deposits and payments as Bank System

+### Main capabilities:
+* Create person account
+* Create a bill owned by account
+* Make deposits and payments to/from bill (with email notification)
+* Transfer funds from one bill to another bill (with email notification to both accounts)

 ### Tags
 - Spring
 - Spring Boot